 CPS has not changed their no-visitor policy.
 Currently, only 1-on-1 therapy and treatments are allowed, but we hope that small group sessions will open soon.
 We expect that when the orphanage does allow volunteers in, there will be more strict rules about wearing masks, changing scrubs, mandatory covid testing for symptoms of any illness, and some travel parameters.
 (We have more info on what travel may look like in another section).

 Out & About

 While the general public is observing health and safety standards, it’s vitally important that volunteers are strictly adhering to all preventative measures to help protect your health and the health of the kids you’re volunteering with.
 Volunteers will have to strictly practice social distancing, wear masks, submit to temperature checks, and follow travel restrictions during their semester.

-Think about exploring castles on the weekend, experiencing some of the best hiking in this part of the world, or having adventures you can’t get anywhere else.
+Think about exploring castles on the weekend and experiencing some of the best hiking in this part of the world.
 Romania is full of tiny mountain villages, charming cobblestone streets, glittering Black Sea vacations, cafes galore, and more than a few of the prettiest towns we’ve ever seen.
 Just take a peek at the ILP blog if you need ideas on where to vacation.